orange90/BrainProtectorPlugin/PRIVACY.md

 - `idle`: detect idle state to pause timing and avoid counting away-from-keyboard time
 - `alarms`: drive the Pomodoro / deep-focus timers
 - `notifications`: deliver a system notification when a focus session ends (only if you opt in)
-- `scripting`: inject the focus-block overlay and SPA-route re-check scripts on demand
 - `tabGroups`: only invoked when you actively click "Apply as Chrome Tab Groups"

 ### 6. Your Rights